UCSF-TI/tipcc-web/docs/software/software-repositories.md

   </td>
   <td>
   <strong>SRA Toolkit</strong><br>
-  The SRA Toolkit and SDK from NCBI is a collection of tools and libraries for using data in the INSDC Sequence Read Archives.<br>
+  The SRA Toolkit and SDK from NCBI is a collection of tools and libraries for using data in the INSDC Sequence Read Archives.
+Example: <code>fastq-dump --help</code>.<br>
   URL: <a href="http://ncbi.github.io/sra-tools/">http://ncbi.github.io/sra-tools/</a><br>
   </td>
  </tr>